-Telegram is a cloud-based messaging app that recently hit 900 million monthly active users and is one of the 10 most downloaded apps in the world, but it's not yet possible for most of us to buy Telegram stock.
-Telegram is not publicly traded, but founder and CEO Pavel Durov recently said that the company is weighing an initial public offering (IPO).
+Telegram is a cloud-based messaging app that hit 1 billion monthly active users in early 2025.
+It's one of the 10 most downloaded apps in the world, but it's not yet possible for most of us to buy Telegram stock.

 Based in Dubai, Telegram allows you to create group chats for as many as 200,000 users and also has channels that let you broadcast to an audience.
 Its Secret Chat mode, which offers end-to-end encryption, has become popular with people seeking maximum privacy.

-As Telegram surges in popularity, it's been criticized as a propaganda tool for terror groups and organizations that promote hate speech.
+As Telegram has surged in popularity, it's also been mired in controversy.
+It's been criticized as a propaganda tool for terror groups and organizations that promote hate speech.
 The anonymity it provides has also made it a hotbed of illegal activity.
+French prosecutors accuse Durov of complicity in allowing crimes like drug trafficking to the transfer of material depicting child sexual abuse to take place using the app.

-In this article, you'll learn the latest about a potential Telegram IPO.
+Though a Telegram IPO is improbable in the foreseeable future, this article will break down the latest news about the company.
 We'll cover whether Telegram is profitable, the pros and cons of investing in the company if it goes public, and some alternatives to buying Telegram stock.

 Is it publicly traded?